TimVanMourik/Porcupine/docs/_documentation/basics_4_code_editor.md

 section on [building dockerfiles]() in our documentation.

-By now, we've discussed the three major "editors" in Porcupine necessary to build your pipeline: the workflow-editor, the node-editor, and the code-editor.
+By now, we've discussed the three major "editors" in Porcupine necessary to build your pipeline: the workflow editor, the node editor, and the code editor.
-The next section of the documentation is about the "parameter-editor", a somewhat less "important" window in Porcupine, but which can help you organize the hard-coded variables in your pipeline.
+The next section of the documentation is about the "parameter editor", a somewhat less "important" window in Porcupine, but which can help you organize the hard-coded variables in your pipeline.